donnieevu/Portfolio/README.md

 Test data provided from Kaggle.
 Utilzing Google Cloud Platform for Big Query as the data warehouse to store test data from Kaggle.
 Utilizing Dbvisualizer as the tool for data exploration.
-Visual Studio Code python data cleaning/data transformation.
+Visual Studio Code for python to data clean/data transformation.
 Tableau for data visualization creations.